 Insurance binders are produced in a day or two at most.
 Your insurer needs some time to verify your documents and the information that you submitted for your coverage.
 Getting your coverage can take anywhere from a week to 30 days.
 But as long as you are sure to get insurance from your provider, and they are willing to provide you coverage, you can get an insurance binder right away.

 Can My Insurer Cancel an Insurance Binder?

-Maybe.
-Depending on your insurance needs, if the insurer assesses that you do not meet the requirements for its underwriting standard, they can cancel it.
+Possibly.
+Depending on your insurance needs, if the insurer assesses that you do not meet the requirements for its underwriting standards, they can cancel the process.
 However, since binders are temporary policies that still provide coverage to the insured, the insurance company is required to send you an advance notice of cancellation.